appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 :::info

-In order to free up space, you should also remove the other references pointing to the artifact.
-In example, if you have the same artifact on the builds, you should also delete those artifacts as well.
+To free up space, other references pointing to the artifact should also be removed.
+For example, if the same artifact is present in the builds, those artifacts should also be deleted.

 :::